 Career Services at Saint Louis University is here to provide you with support for your hiring needs by helping you establish your organization’s brand on campus.
-You can connect with the campus community by posting a job on Handshake, hosting information sessions, attending career fairs and more.
+You can connect with the campus community by posting a job on Handshake, scheduling information tables, attending career fairs and more.

 Located in the city arts district of St. Louis, Missouri, Saint Louis University is home to more than 8,600 undergraduate students and nearly 5,000 students in graduate and professional programs.
 As a Jesuit, Catholic university, Saint Louis University fosters the intellectual and character development of its students in a residential environment.
 Founded in 1818, SLU was the first institution of higher learning west of the Mississippi River and has nearly 100 academic programs.

 Transformed by the rigorous, values-based education that Saint Louis University provides, SLU graduates are critical thinkers who are ethically driven, adaptable and always ready to take on new challenges.
 This gives potential employers a vast pool of talented new hires who possess the knowledge and skills needed to make an immediate impact in the workforce.Fred P. Pestello, Ph.
 D., President, Saint Louis University

 Create an account on Handshake to post open job and internship opportunities, reserve space for on-campus interviews, register for recruiting events at Saint Louis University and more.

 If you have established an account on Handshake, you can post internships and other employment opportunities directly from your dashboard.

 On-Campus recruiting interviews are scheduled for full-time, internship and summer opportunities.
 All on campus interviews are held in the Career Services suite, Busch Student Center 331, unless otherwise noted.

 To reserve space for an information table, contact Megan Shaffer at email@example.com.
 There is no cost to reserve an information table.

 The following events are available for employer registration for a fee: